 Click this link from the CBJ on how to make an appointment online.
 For those who do not have internet access, the local phone number for scheduling is 907 586-6000 to help scheduling.

 We offer in house PCR Covid-19 testing with same day results.
 Please call 907-586-2434 to schedule an appointment.

 What is Valley Medical Care Doing to Keep Us Safe?

-- Everyone who enters our building will be screened at the door with a temperature and certain questions to determine their COVID-19 risk status.
+- Everyone who enters our building will be screened at the door with certain questions to determine their COVID-19 risk status.

 - If you have a fever, new onset cough, shortness of breath, any exposure to a known positive COVID-19 case, or you just feel unwell, we ask that you not come to the office but instead call us to determine appropriate next steps.

 - For anyone with respiratory symptoms concerning for COVID-19 who warrants testing or needs a physical exam, we are seeing these patients outside of our office.
-We are asking these patients to park in our back lot and call the office when they arrive for further instructions.
-We are asking patients to park in our front (closer to the road) lot for all other appointments.
+We are asking these patients to park in our front (closer to the road) lot and call the office when they arrive for further instructions.

 - If you have disabilities that make accessing health care difficult, please let us know so we can make a plan to continue your care and keep you safe.
 For patients who are deaf or hard of hearing, COVID-19 precautions may mean that you will be unable to read lips of masked health care providers, or bring a support person with you to sign or communicate.
 Please check out this resource from the Hearing Loss Association of America for tips on how to communicate with health care providers: https://www.youtube.com/watch?v=CnBZlJ39ESQ.
 Let us know immediately if you are not able to understand our staff, and we will work with you to make sure we can communicate.